I am an avid self-taught gardener (I learn as problems arise), bird watcher, and nature lover.

 In most cases, the benefits of these winged insects usually outweigh the potential harm they may cause to humans.
-However, if nests are in high traffic areas then humans will have a problem coping.
+However, if nests are in high traffic areas, then humans will have a problem coping.

 As you might expect, this insect is a carnivore, feeding on caterpillars and flies.
 Amazingly, the wasp will chew up their victims’ bodies into a paste and feed it to the larvae.
 In return, the larva creates sweet syrup that is consumed by the adults.

-3. Caste Worker - Unmated adult females
+- Caste Worker: Unmated adult females

 The caste structure is built around aggressive interactions.
 If the queen cannot sustain its dominant role, another fertile adult female will take over the responsibility of laying eggs.